 Add a Diploma in Global Humanitarian Engineering to your Bachelor of Engineering and get an extra qualification without adding any extra time to your degree.

 International experience as part of your degree is a benefit when you are looking for employment.
 As an engineering student at UC you have the opportunity to study for part of your degree at a university overseas through our Outgoing Exchange (current UC students) scheme.

-The University of Canterbury is the only New Zealand university which is a member of the Global E3 consortium.
+The University of Canterbury is the only New Zealand university that is a member of the Global E3 consortium.
 This engineering exchange scheme allows students to apply to study at a number of international universities for a part of their degree, usually one semester.

 The University of Canterbury campus is located in a suburb of Christchurch and acts as its own small community.
 You will find numerous cafes, restaurants, a bookshop and an events centre.
 Cultural diversity is excellent and the College of Engineering has strong links with China and Malaysia as well as students from around the world.

 Innovation Champions foster and encourage ideas and inventions from College of Engineering to enable them to reach their commercial potential and make a positive contribution to New Zealand and the world.
 The college has 13 Innovation Champions:

 - Keith Alexander - Mechanical Engineering